 Program Focus Areas

-The Cancer Genetics Program is organized around three broad scientific Focus Areas:
+The GI Cancer Genetics Program is organized around three broad scientific Focus Areas:

 - To elucidate the role of tumor suppressor genes and oncogenes in the genesis of human cancers